Frequently Asked QuestionsAbout U.S. expat taxes for Americans overseas

 The last section is about payments.
 If you qualify for the Additional Child Tax Credit, for example, you can claim it here.
 Or if you paid too much tax or have no tax owing, but are eligible for the Additional Child Tax Credit and receive a refund.
 We are passionate about helping American expats to become and stay tax compliant by helping them to correctly fill out the forms.
 Check out our services now.

-4. How do I avoid double taxation?
+4. How do I avoid double taxation as a US expat?

 As an American expat, you will want to prevent the double taxation of income earned when you live abroad, as well as reduce or eliminate your obligations.
 The following are a few provisions that can help U.S. expats to avoid double taxation, which are all valuable under different conditions: